lancedb/lance/docs/read_and_write.rst

 not have deletion files.
 This can improve scan performance since the soft deleted rows don't have to be skipped during the scan.

-When files are rewritten, the original row ids are invalidated.
+When files are rewritten, the original row addresses are invalidated.
 This means the affected files are no longer part of any ANN index if they were before.
 Because of this, it's recommended to rewrite files before re-building indices.

+..
+TODO: remove this last comment once move-stable row ids are default.

 Object Store Configuration
 --------------------------